TheDeepLogic/Apple-II-HGR-Toolkit/README.md

 ## Technical Details

-- Font is rendered as optimized HPLOT commands with horizontal line optimization
+- Fonts rendered as optimized HPLOT (HGR) or PLOT (GR) commands
+- HGR uses horizontal line optimization with `HPLOT TO` for efficiency
+- GR plots individual blocks (no line drawing optimization available)
 - Weight multiplies stroke thickness (1=single, 2=double, 3=triple pixel width)
 - Size multiplies both character dimensions and weight for proportional scaling
 - Scroll effects use DX/DY variables for position offsets, enabling dynamic positioning
-- Line number allocation: 1-100 for bootloader, 50+ for text subroutines
+- Line number allocation: 1-100 for bootloader, 500+ for scrollers, 1000+ for text subroutines
 - Generated code is compatible with Applesoft BASIC on Apple II/II+/IIe/IIc/IIGS
-- CALL 62454 ($F3F2) is the fast HGR clear routine in the Monitor ROM
+- HGR: CALL 62454 ($F3F2) is the fast HGR clear routine in the Monitor ROM
+- GR: Screen fill uses nested FOR loops to plot all 1920 blocks (40×48)

 ## Limitations

 - Maximum line length handled automatically (splits at ~230 chars)
-- Monochrome per text block (HGR color fringing applies)
+- HGR: Monochrome per text block (HGR color fringing applies)
+- GR: True color per block (no fringing)
-- Font is fixed 5×7 pixels (scaled by weight parameter)
+- Font is fixed 5×7 or 3×5 pixels (scaled by weight and size parameters)
 - Weight values clamped to 1-3 range
-- **Dithered colors (100-109) generate significantly more code**: A typical dithered text block produces 100-200+ lines of BASIC code versus the usual 50 lines for solid colors.
+- **HGR dithered colors (100-109) generate significantly more code**: A typical dithered text block produces 100-200+ lines of BASIC code versus the usual 50 lines for solid colors.
 This is due to the checkerboard pattern requiring more granular HPLOT statements.
 Use dithering sparingly for small text or decorative elements where memory permits.
+- **GR mode does not support dithering**: With 16 solid colors available, dithering is not implemented in GR mode

 ## Version History